New A3 Sportback TFSI e returns with new badge and look

 Like all new A3 models, the compact plug-in hybrid is equipped with the third generation modular infotainment platform delivering ten times more computing power than its predecessor.

 MMI navigation plus offering flexible and intelligent route guidance with satellite images from Google Earth and predictions on the development of the traffic situation is standard, as is Audi connect, which performs all its connectivity tasks at LTE Advanced speed and includes an integrated Wi-Fi hotspot.
 A connection between the car and the user’s smartphone is easy to establish via the standard Audi smartphone interface and myAudi app, and the optional Audi Phone Box can link the device to the vehicle aerial and charge it inductively.

-As well as the sophisticated infotainment technology that features as standard, equipment highlights for the A3 Sportback 40 TFSI e Sport include dual-zone electronic climate control, twin leather upholstery and the assistance systems Audi pre sense front, lane departure warning, turn assist and swerve assist.
+As well as the sophisticated infotainment technology that features standard, equipment highlights for the A3 Sportback 40 TFSI e-Sport include dual-zone electronic climate control, twin leather upholstery, and the assistance systems Audi pre sense front, lane departure warning, turn assist and swerve assist.

 Over and above their larger wheels and exclusive styling, S line models add LED rear lights with dynamic rear indicators, privacy glass, front sport seats with S embossing and contrast stitching, and upgraded interior inlays.

 New option highlights include a panoramic glass sunroof, an Ambient Lighting Pack offering a choice of 30 interior lighting colours adjustable via Audi drive select, and a Comfort and Sound Pack bringing on board upgraded Bang & Olufsen audio, an enhanced parking system, and front seat heating.
 In the driver aids section, the adaptive cruise assist system is also a stand-out – it assists the driver in many situations with steering, accelerating, and braking within the limits of what is currently legally permissible, and is available as part of the Driving Assistance Pack.